michelefioretti/ScPoEconometrics/README.md

 As outlined in the license section, you are free to use and re-use any parts of the content as you see fit.
 For instance, you could re-use our slides, and modify them, or publish a different version of our textbook (with proper attribution).
 However, it could be valuable to integrate your changes/additions to the project.
 In this case, please read on in the next section about how to make contributions.

-## Contribution Workflow - Developers only!

-This section is only for people who want to contribute code to this project.

-1. fork this repository
-1. clone your fork to your computer: `git clone url_of_your_fork`
-1. Start to work on your things on a new branch: `git checkout -b new_branch`
-1. **commit** your work to that new branch!
-1. Place your new stuff on top of the most recent `upstream/master`:
-	1. add the upstream repo as a remote: `git remote add upstream git@github.com:ScPoEcon/ScPoEconometrics.git`
-	1. Use the `rebase` command
-    ```
-    # git add your stuff
-    # git commit your stuff
-    git fetch upstream   # get stuff from upstream
-    git rebase upstream/master  # merge upstream master and put your commits on top of it
-    ```
-1. push that branch to your fork: `git push origin new_branch`
-1. create pull request on `upstream` (from your fork at github.com)

 ## Technology

 The book is made using bookdown.